 Ethics as contextual, and a constant process of negotiation

 Confucianism is another tradition that considers virtue in a relational way.
 Widely influential in East Asia, this philosophy originated from the teachings of Chinese philosopher Confucius (551-479BCE).
-Similar with ubuntu, Confucianism believes that humans are fundamentally interdependent, and one can only mature as a human in relation with wulun, the five types of social relationships that they are in: parent-child, sibling, husband-wife, ruler-minister, and friendship.
+Similar to ubuntu, Confucianism believes that humans are fundamentally interdependent, and one can only mature as a human in relation with wulun, the five types of social relationships that they are in: parent-child, sibling, husband-wife, ruler-minister, and friendship.
 One is not considered a proper human if they do not fulfil their duty and obligation within their social role.
 At the same time, they have to consider dao, or the right way to do things – dao of the heaven which is the principle that organises and governs the universe and/or the material world, and dao of the human which states that humans should live by acquiring virtues and cultivating morals.

 The complexity of the relationships and ambiguity of considerations in Confucianism mirror life and its conflicting priorities and obligations.
 What if, for instance, what is right conflicts with what is good?
 Or what if self-interest conflicts with others’ interest?
 Indeed, there are no easy answers to these questions, but I draw upon Pak-Hang Wong’s[ref]Wong, P.-H. (2012).
 Dao, Harmony and Personhood: Towards a Confucian Ethics of Technology.
 Philosophy & Technology, 25(1), 67–86. https://doi.org/10.1007/s13347-011-0021-z[/ref] exploration of Confucianism and the ethics of technology for some ideas of how to address moral dilemmas.
 Primarily, we have to acknowledge that ethical behaviour is never a simple right or wrong, but is a constant deliberation about balance and harmony between different factors.
 While within Confucian ethics there are prescriptions of proper behaviour (e.g. on dao, and on social duties), it puts a lot of emphasis on “practising personhood”, or “appropriately relating to and interacting with the others in various concrete situations, enabling a person to cultivate his or her moral sensitivity to the others and to the morally significant factors in the situation, which then allows him or her to comprehend relationships and situations more accurately and thus, to respond with propriety more effortlessly” (Lai, 2006, cf. pg.
 78 of (Wong, 2012))[ref]Wong, P.-H. (2012).
 Dao, Harmony and Personhood: Towards a Confucian Ethics of Technology.
 Philosophy & Technology, 25(1), 67–86. https://doi.org/10.1007/s13347-011-0021-z[/ref].